 HSBC offers foreign exchange services for a variety of different currencies.
 At HSBC you also have the option to open a foreign currency savings account available in many of the world’s major currencies.
-They provide Renminbi, US Dollar, British Pound, Euro and Hong Kong Dollar savings accounts.
+They provide the Renminbi, US Dollar, British Pound, Euro, and Hong Kong Dollar savings accounts.

 These services will help ease the difficulties that arise with cross border financial processes.
 Selected accounts are also high rate savings accounts, furthering the incentive to open an account.